-In this lecture we will discuss Galileo, who can be considered the first fully modern scientist.
-We will also discuss the life and work of the man who is arguably the most influential scientist of all time, and yet who spent most of his time on mystical Biblical interpretation that is considered essentially useless.
+In this lecture we will discuss the life and work of the man who is arguably the most influential scientist of all time, and yet who spent most of his time on mystical Biblical interpretation that is considered essentially useless.
 Here, for the first time, we will bring mathematics into our descriptions.
 Questions to keep in mind are: